-PARENT NOTIFICATION In accordance with FERPA (The Family Educational Rights and Privacy Act), the College reserves the right to contact the parent(s), or guardian(s) of students under the age of 21 involved in violations of College controlled substances policies or in the event of a life-threatening situation.
+PARENT NOTIFICATION In accordance with FERPA (The Family Educational Rights and Privacy Act), the College reserves the right to contact the parent(s), or guardian(s) of students under the age of 21 involved in

 Weapons

 The College of Idaho is committed to maintaining a safe and secure environment for all of its students and employees.
 The College aims to reduce the risk of injury or death associated with the intentional or accidental use of weapons.
 The College of Idaho regulates the possession and use of firearms and explosives on the campus and prohibits the possession of firearms and explosives on or in campus owned property.